Update: 3/4/2021 1:00 pm

 County and State Specific Information and Resources

 Below are links to various county and state requirements and resources.
-In addition to general guidelines and public health orders, units should look to Youth Activity, Social Circle, Day Camp, Campground and Recreational Activity industry guidance sections for recommendations for Scouting activities.
+In addition to general guidelines and public health orders, units should look to Youth Cohort, Social Circle, Day Camp, Outdoor Recreation, and Youth Sports and Activities industry guidance sections for recommendations for Scouting activities.
 Where not specifically listed under county guidelines, units should default to the state guidelines.

 - These resources must be reviewed in detail by unit leadership and implemented before any unit activities may begin.

 - Please note that all units must complete a required social distancing and design protocol before they may begin meeting.

 Cohort Guidance for Youth Activities – Requirements for social distancing, group size and mixing limitations, and masking requirements.